postlund/scriptstrap/README.rst

 Simple bootstraping of python scripts
 =====================================

-This is an early prototype of a simple bootstrapping system for python scripts.
+This is an early prototype of a simple bootstrapping system for python.
 By importing `scriptstrap` into a python script, a virtual environment ("venv") will be automatically created, dependencies installed (using `pip`) and the script will finally be re-launched inside the venv.
 This simplifies distribution of small utility scripts, as package dependencies are automatically manged by just running the script.

+The intended use case for `scriptstrap` is single-file utility scripts only!

 Features
 --------